 - Green chiles: These add a pop of spice and extra flavor.

 - Spices: Chili powder, cumin, garlic, and salt are used to spice things up a bit.
+Or just use a tablespoon of taco seasoning.

 - Corn tortillas: Use white or yellow 6" corn tortillas.
-Store extra tortillas in the fridge to have on hand for tacos or quick quesadillas.

-- Mexican cheese blend: This usually includes cheddar, Colby and Monterey jack cheeses.
+- Mexican cheese blend: This usually includes cheddar, Colby, and Monterey jack cheeses.
 You can also shred your own cheese or use a dairy-free Mexican blend cheese to make this recipe vegan.

-Start by heating olive oil in a large skillet over medium heat.
+Step 1: Start by heating olive oil in a large skillet over medium heat.
 Once hot, add diced yellow onion and bell pepper.
 Crumble tofu directly into the pan, as you would with a tofu scramble.
 Saute until onion is softened, about 5 minutes.

-Add black beans, 1 cup of enchilada sauce, green chiles, and spices.
+Step 2: Add black beans, 1 cup of enchilada sauce, green chiles, and spices.
 Simmer over medium-low for 5 minutes, or until the enchilada sauce is heated through.

 Just like with lasagna, the next part of making a vegetarian enchilada casserole is all about the layers.